 The original central dogma of molecular biology held that DNA was transcribed to RNA, which in turn was translated into protein.
 However, this concept was challenged in the 1970s when two scientific teams, one led by Howard Temin at the University of Wisconsin and the other led by David Baltimore at MIT, independently identified new enzymes associated with replication of RNA viruses called retroviruses [1,2].
-These enzymes convert the viral RNA genome into a complementary DNA (cDNA) molecule, which then is capable of integrating into the host’s genome.
+These enzymes, called reverse transcriptases, convert the viral RNA into a complementary DNA (cDNA) molecule, which then integrates into the host’s genome.
 In 1975, Temin and Baltimore received the Nobel Prize in Physiology or Medicine (shared with Renato Dulbecco for related work on tumor-inducing viruses) for their pioneering work in identifying reverse transcriptases .

 Figure 2.
 Roles of reverse transcriptase in biological systems.
 (A) Viral RNA is reverse-transcribed for integration into the host genome.
 (B) In retrotransposition, an RNA intermediate is reverse-transcribed to insert DNA copies into other areas of the genome.
 (C) Telomerase reverse transcriptase (TERT) uses RNA as a template to elongate and maintain eukaryotic chromosome ends.
 (D) Reverse transcription is an intermediate step in the formation of multicopy single-stranded DNA (msDNA) in bacteria.

 While reverse transcriptases have functional roles in biological systems, they also serve as important tools for studying RNA populations.
-One of the first molecular biology protocols utilizing reverse transcriptases was for the production of cDNA to build libraries that contained DNA copies of mRNA from cells and tissues [9,10].
-These cDNA libraries aid in understanding actively expressed genes and their functions at a specific time point.
+In molecular biology, reverse transcriptases were first used to produce cDNA to build libraries. cDNA libraries contain DNA copies of mRNA from cells and tissues [9,10] and are used to gain an understanding of actively expressed genes and their functions at a specific time point.

 Although the creation of cDNA libraries was an important step forward in characterizing expressed genes, challenges remained for the study of low-abundance RNAs.
 These were subsequently addressed with the development of the polymerase chain reaction (PCR), a technique to amplify small amounts of genetic material.
 Reverse transcription combined with PCR, or reverse transcription PCR (RT-PCR), allows detection of RNA even at very low levels of gene expression and paves the way for detection of circulating RNA, RNA viruses, and cancerous gene fusions in molecular diagnostics [11–13].